austinajit/cortana-sample/README.md

 # API.AI Cortana Integration Sample
-Sample app using Cortana with an Api.ai agent.
+The app demostrates how to use Api.ai with a Cortana-compatible app.
+Full focs could be found on the [Api.ai Docs Page](https://docs.api.ai/v3/docs/cortana-integration).

+## Pre-requisites
-[ApiAiSDK](https://www.nuget.org/packages/ApiAiSDK/) installed to project using Nuget.
+[ApiAiSDK](https://www.nuget.org/packages/ApiAiSDK/) needs to be included in the project using Nuget.

 ## App class